-No Sick Man Is an Island
+The Shift Americans Must Make to Fight the Coronavirus

 This month, along with about 8,000 other writers, I was supposed to fly to San Antonio for an annual conference sponsored by the Association of Writers & Writing Programs.
 I had decided early on not to go, mainly because I had already been in touch with many virologists and epidemiologists (I’m writing a book about chronic illness in the United States) who’d been calling for proactive social distancing since February.
 I watched on social media as colleagues weighed their decision, and was struck by the fact that so many were discussing whether to go based on how they perceived risk to themselves; some even pointed out that the danger was “only” to the elderly or people with preexisting conditions.
 Others subtly shamed those who were expressing concern.
 They joked about “freak-outs” and “germaphobes.”

 As the crisis deepens, behavior is changing, but some public figures, and some in the media, continue to frame reasonable levels of anxiety and the necessary, pragmatic steps of preparation more as “panic” than prudence.
 (There will always be people who panic, but most of what I’ve seen is a justifiable concern about how to prepare for a disease the true scope of which we don’t understand.)
 Until this week, many institutions were unwilling to take proactive steps to limit community spread of the coronavirus.
-Schools near me in New Haven, Connecticut, continued to have students shake hands with teachers every morning until the city told them to stop.
+Schools near me in New Haven, Connecticut, continued to have students shake hands with teachers every morning until the city told schools to stop such practices.

 Why this unwillingness to change behavior, this lingering suspicion that somehow it is weak or a form of “panic” to adopt practical measures?
 Some of this is sheer denial; Americans today are not used to the notion that an infectious disease we have no treatment for might sweep through the nation.
 It startles the mind that our high-tech, modern medical system, which routinely wrests sick people from the arms of death, could actually be overwhelmed by a challenging but not remarkably deadly virus.
 One hundred or so years ago, most deaths in the U.S. were caused by infectious disease.
 Today, most are caused by chronic conditions.
 This is new to us.